abidm-bit/rest-assured-workshop/README.md

-What API is used for the exercises?
+What API is used for the exercisesJUnit?
 ---
-All API calls that are used in the examples and exercises have been mocked using [WireMock](http://wiremock.org/).
+All API calls that are used in the examples and exercisesJUnit have been mocked using [WireMock](http://wiremock.org/).
 WireMock is included in this project as a dependency, so there's no need for additional setup.

 Running the mock server
 ---
-The mock server used to respond to the API calls you're making in the exercises is started and stopped automatically using the `@WireMockTest` annotation.
+The mock server used to respond to the API calls you're making in the exercisesJUnit is started and stopped automatically using the `@WireMockTest` annotation.

 Running the tests using Maven
 ---